 9 Common Narcissist Gaslighting Examples

 I asked Joie why people tend to stay in such mentally scarring and abusive relationships.
 She said, “People are not aware of all these categorizations and demarcations and terms.
-The partner in most cases doesn’t realize they are dealing with manipulation tactics of narcissistic gaslighting until it’s a little too late.
+The partner in most cases doesn’t realize they are dealing with emotional manipulation tactics of narcissistic gaslighting until it’s too late.
 They don’t know the signs of an unhealthy relationship.
 So it’s not that they chose to stay with a narcissist, they simply chose to stay in a relationship.”

 In most cases of gaslighting, the abuser is a narcissist.
 This severe form of mental abuse through controlling another person’s mind is pure toxicity.
 There are many things narcissists say when gaslighting in an argument.
 If you hear any of them, run as far away from that person as you can.
 Below are some of the common narcissist gaslighting examples you need to be aware of.
 Some could be unconscious gaslighting examples while others are very deliberate.